QingyongWang/KaiLiu-Leo.github.io/_pages/about.md

 ---
 permalink: /
-title: "Thanks for stopping by Jimmy's Homepage - Enjoy your visit"
+title: "Jimmy's Homepage - Enjoy your visit"
 excerpt: "About me"
 author_profile: true
 redirect_from: